Jim Salinger: Employment issue

 On 23 April 2009, Salinger was dismissed by NIWA, ostensibly for breaching NIWA's media policy.
 Salinger had represented NIWA to the public and media for many years and the dismissal caused a "wide public outcry" according to the Otago Daily Times.
 In late May 2009, Salinger stated that mediation with NIWA over the dismissal had failed and that he would be lodging a claim with the Employment Relations Authority.
 On 19 October 2009, the Employment Relations Authority in Auckland began a hearing into Salinger's dismissal.
-During the hearing it emerged the Salinger has suffered from depression.
+During the hearing it emerged the Salinger had suffered from depression.
 In December 2009, the Employment Relations Authority upheld Salinger's dismissal.